TFiroozian/phonebook/README.md

 # phonebook

-This code contains CRUD request contacts of a phonebook.
+This code contains CRUD request for contacts of a phonebook.

 # TODO
 1. Authorization/Authentication code